rhagarty/techxchange-instanton-lab/README.md

 ...
 ```

-### 6. Run the InstantOn application in a container
+### Run the InstantOn application in a container

+Run the provided script:

 ```bash
 $ ./run-local-with-instanton.sh
 ```

-OR
+Or type the following command:

 ```bash
 $ podman run \